10th > February > 2011 Archive

 IT schools supplier RM has blamed the government's allocation of education funds for what it described as "subdued" market conditions.

 Cuddly, child-loving web forum, mumsnet was last night licking its wounds after a page providing fairly uncritical support for government proposals to censor the web was first mauled by geek attack – and then taken down.
+However, in a swift repositioning, mumsnet have now come out as part of the search for a solution, rather than advocates of any particular approach.

 First reports are emerging on the performance of the futuristic, Judge Dredd style XM-25 computer smartgun, which went into combat with frontline US troops in Afghanistan in December.
 The hi-tech rifle - almost a portable artillery piece - is said to have been dubbed "the Punisher" by soldiers who have used it.